 Registering and de-registering an aircraft

-Every natural or legal person who wishes to fly with or use an aircraft in Luxembourg must comply with several formalities.
+Natural or legal persons who wish to fly with or use an aircraft in Luxembourg must comply with several formalities.
 These range from the identification marking of the aircraft to the actual registration of the aircraft until its de-registration, where applicable.

 These various formalities must be carried out at the Directorate of Civil Aviation (Direction de l'Aviation Civile - DAC).